Weddings

 It’s especially surreal attending the weddings of friends I have known for so long.

-Taken aback in this mental time machine, I think back to what felt like eons ago when I first met my friend getting married, usually at a time when we young, dumb, and knew nothing of the world.
+Taken aback in this mental time machine, I reminisce to what felt like eons ago when I first met my friend getting married, usually at a time when we were young, dumb, and knew nothing of the world.

-Each of the guests have a piece of the couple’s story.
-Only by sharing does the full tapestry of their lives spill out—how they came to stand as a couple before us today.
+Each guest has a piece of the story.
+Only by sharing does the full tapestry of their lives spill out—how they came to stand in the wedding ceremony before us today.

-The trite question of “how do you know the bride or groom?” immediately projects a snapshot of the wedding couples’ lives at a given time.
+The trite question of “how do you know the bride or groom?” immediately projects a snapshot of the couple's lives at a given time.

 Childhood friends speak on the formative years growing up on the same block in a hometown.